-After looking into real estate and if it was truly a viable option in Canada today, I decided that I had better understand some of the tax code associated with the income you get from being a landlord.
-I knew that there were several tax deductions available in Canada when you begin earning rental income, but I wasn’t sure on the details.
-This became especially pertinent when I crunched the numbers (check them out here) and realized that my ROI wouldn’t be spectacular with the investment – so I should figure out how to shelter as much of it as possible from the tax man.
+After looking into real estate and if it was truly a viable option in Canada today, and then looking into whether I should go with a mortgage broker or bank, I decided that I had better understand some of the tax codes associated with the income you get from being a landlord.
+I knew that there were several tax deductions available in Canada when you begin earning rental income, but I wasn’t sure about the details.
+This became especially pertinent when I crunched the numbers (check out my fourplex calculations here) and realized that my ROI wouldn’t be spectacular with the investment – so I should figure out how to shelter as much of it as possible from the taxman.
 It turns out there are a lot of options available to accomplish this purpose.

 Deducting depreciation of the property against your income is useful in sheltering your cash flow, but the tax man will get his day when you sell the property and it comes time to figure out your capital gains.